cincospenguinos/MinecraftStartup/README.md

 # Minecraft Startup Server

-All the tools I use to maintain my minecraft server.
+A fully configured minecraft server running latest spigot.

-## What does it entail?
+## How does it work?

-* `rails_app` contains the Rails application that manages users, starts/stops the minecraft server, and does anything else that the web app needs to do
-* `spigot_plugin` contains the plugin specifically for the web app.
-It's a little plugin that listens for connections and commands via localhost

-## How do I deploy it?

-I don't know!
-I haven't figured that out yet.
+There are two major components:

+1. A rails application that handles users starting/stopping the server, found in `rails_app`
+1. The minecraft server that handles start/stop requests and exposes extra information as needed, found in `minecraft`

+## Developing

+I strongly suggest getting all the little tools you need on whatever platform you're on to work on each of the components individually.
+Deployment is done with docker.

+No matter what, always always **always** add tests for your changes.

+## Deploying

+TODO

-## Can I clone it and use it?
+## Can I clone it, use it, modify it, etc?

-Sure!
-Feel free to modify it to your heart's content.
-If you have bugfixes I'd really appreciate if you submit a PR, but otherwise it's available for free use.
+Absolutely!
+I am keeping this open source for my own benefit, but if you can figure out how to get everything working, feel free to adapt it to your own use case.